Home » General Admission Requirements

 • This requirement does not apply to non-financial aid programs or courses.

-3. As per the current published fee schedule, pay all applicable fees before issuing an enrollment agreement or making other payment arrangements acceptable to the Academy.
+3. According to the current published fee schedule, please pay all applicable fees before an enrollment agreement is issued or before other payment arrangements acceptable to the Academy are made.

-4. Possess an Official High School Transcript from an approved/accredited high school or a GED.
+4. Possess an Official High School Transcript from an approved/accredited high school or equivalent.

-• Please ask an admission advisor for more details and the list of approved high schools.
-Please refer to the Foreign Transcript/Degree Evaluation Policy for more information regarding additional requirements.
+• Please ask an admission advisor for more details and refer to the Foreign Transcript/Degree Evaluation Policy.

 5. Be at least 18 years of age to enroll in a core program.
 (Official ID is required.)

 • Some programs may allow enrollment at the age of 17.
-Please see program-specific admission requirements for details.
+Please refer to the program-specific admission requirements for details.

 • Online Application